 - Work with others to define what style of an attribute you are describing.
 Is it a highly skilled practice (higher level psychomotor), or a definable body of knowledge that simply needs to be learnt (lower level metacognitive), or is it a teamwork or collaborative skill that’s intended (Interpersonal)?
 Try not to feel compelled to make everything an intellectual skill (cognitive) just because it is higher education and that is the current convention.

-- Even if you don’t ultimately use all the draft outcomes you come up with, try and write a couple for each of the five domains.
+- Even if you don’t ultimately use all the draft outcomes you come up with, try to write a couple for each of the five domains.

 If you have a body of knowledge already in place, or are working with a prescribed curriculum, try writing your ILOs backwards.
 By this I mean you make a list of all the contexts of learning, then the subject of learning and then decide what you want the student to do.

 Please do not copy and paste pre-existing ILOs into your documentation.
 You owe it to yourself and your students to design their learning.